Health Care Directives Are Separate From Power Of Attorney

 It may be uncomfortable to plan for the possibility that you will be incapacitated or otherwise unable to make health care decisions on your own, yet it is important to do so for estate planning purposes.
 An advanced healthcare directive in California, properly formulated and executed, can remove the incredible burden of having to decide your fate from the shoulders of a spouse, sibling or even your child.
 If you’re not comfortable with leaving such a person in that position, then find Los Angeles healthcare directive law services right now so you can rest assured that this is handled.

 An advance health care directive is an estate planning tool used to document an individual’s preferences for end-of-life medical care in the event that he or she becomes incapacitated and unable to make those decisions independently.

 At the Law Offices of Alice A. Salvo, we represent clients in a full range of estate planning matters.
 If you are interested in learning more about building a complete estate plan that includes a health care directive, please contact a Woodland Hills health care directive attorney today.
 The bottom line is that obtaining Los Angeles healthcare directive law services and other estate planning advice is relatively affordable and does not take too much time.
 That reality, when coupled with the possibility of creating an extremely difficult, expensive, time-consuming and emotionally taxing situation for your loved ones if these steps are not taken should lead to a clear and simple choice.

 Protect Yourself Through Health Care Directive Planning

-An advance health care directive provides specific instructions to be carried out by health care providers if an individual is in an irreversible coma or sick with no hope of recovery, for example.
+An advanced health care directive in California provides specific instructions to be carried out by health care providers if an individual is in an irreversible coma or sick with no hope of recovery, for example.
 An advance health care directive can address the following: